Prakash2403/Chase/README.md

 No tight coupling, proper encapsulations and abstractions ensure that code is flexible and easy to extend.

+## Requirements

+### Dependencies

+    keras
+    tensorflow
+    quandl
+    pandas
+    numpy
+    matplotlib

+### Secrets

+To get data using `quandl` API, you need to have an API key.
+You can find your API key on your Quandl account settings page.
+Once you have that, create a file named `secrets.txt` in project root directory and save the key as follows:
+{`'quandl_key':'your api key here'}`. **MAKE SURE THAT *quandl_key* and *your API key* ARE ENCLOSED WITHIN SINGLE QUOTE**.

 ## Target Audience

 ### Traders who know Finance but not Machine Learning or Programming